 - Low-level agent is one that destroys all vegetative

 nonlipid viruses, and some fungi, but not bacterial spores.

 These agents are registered as a hospital disinfectant by

-which divides instruments and items for patient care into
+divides instruments and items for patient care into critical,

-the category, planning for disinfection or sterilization can
+planning for disinfection or sterilization can be determined